Bhagyashri134/Text-to-Image/README.md

 # Text-to-Image
 Generates image from given text

-# 🌍 Multilingual Text-to-Image Generator
-Generate AI images from **any language** (Hindi, Marathi, German, etc.) using Stable Diffusion.

 ## How to Use

-1. Enter a prompt (e.g., "एक सुंदर पर्वत").
+**User Input:** Enter a text prompt (e.g., "A cyberpunk city at night").
-2. The AI translates it to English and generates an image.
+**AI Processing:** The backend sends the prompt to the AI model (Stable Diffusion/DALL·E).

+**Image Generation**: The model generates a unique image in seconds.

+**Display & Download**: The image is rendered on the frontend and can be downloaded/shared.

 [Live Demo](https://huggingface.co/spaces/yourusername/multilingual-ai-art)